 Rehabilitation is a form of care that can help individuals regain, maintain, or improve the skills they need for daily living.
 It can be beneficial for those who have lost these skills due to illness, injury, or side effects of medical treatment.
 One of the main advantages of attending a rehabilitation center is the structure it provides.
 Treatment programs emphasize creating daily routines filled with productive activities and counseling sessions to keep patients engaged and away from distractions.

-Rehabilitation can help you set short- and long-term goals in the areas most important to a strong recovery.
-These areas include goals for your physical and emotional health, relationships, and occupational and spiritual aspirations.
+Breaks are also offered between scheduled activities to allow patients to process what they are learning.
+Rehabilitation can help individuals set short- and long-term goals in areas such as physical and emotional health, relationships, and occupational and spiritual aspirations.
 Around the world, around 2.4 billion people are currently living with a health condition that benefits from rehabilitation.
-While a rehabilitation center's top priority is helping patients overcome addiction, there are also a host of other rehabilitation benefits.
+While a rehabilitation center's primary goal is helping patients overcome addiction, there are also many other advantages.

+A specific benefit of inpatient rehabilitation is that there is 24-hour medical and clinical supervision available seven days a week throughout their stay at the center.
 There are many benefits to going to rehab, but that doesn't necessarily make it easy to take the first step.
 With that in mind, let's discuss five important benefits of a drug rehabilitation program for you or a loved one.
-For the social, economic and health benefits of rehabilitation to be maximized, everyone should be able to have timely, high-quality and affordable rehabilitation interventions available to all.
+Firstly, there is no access to the substance of choice in an inpatient setting, which eliminates the risk of relapse.